dojo/docs/dojo/parser.rst

 Setting the parser behavior
 ---------------------------

-``todoc: parseOnLoad`` parseOnLoad:false by default, parseOnLoad:true optional, parseOnLoad:true makes addOnLoad call after parsing. how to set parseOnLoad
+``todoc: parseOnLoad`` parseOnLoad:false by default, parseOnLoad:true optional, parseOnLoad:true makes ready call after parsing. how to set parseOnLoad

 ``NEW in 1.3:``  Beginning in release 1.3 of dojo, you can manually call dojo.parser.instantiate on any node - and pass in an additional mixin to specify options, such as dojoType, etc.  The values in the mixin would override any values in your node.
 For example: